paultyng/terraform-plugin-sdk/README.md

 }
 ```

-You can optional implement the `Updater` interface:
+You can optionally implement the `Updater` interface:

 ```go
 type Updater interface {